KBS K-12 Partnership

-For more than 12 years, we have hosted a long-term partnership among area science teachers, LTER scientists, and College of Education faculty to enhance the content and delivery of the Michigan K-12 science curriculum.
-The program promotes improved science teaching by providing teachers in-depth exposure to current topics in ecology together with training in inquiry-based science methods.
+For 25 years, we have hosted a partnership among area science teachers and KBS scientists to enhance the content and delivery of the Michigan K-12 science curriculum.
+The program promotes improved science teaching by providing teachers in-depth exposure to current topics in ecology together with training in outdoor learning and inquiry-based science methods.
 For more information about this Partnership program, including access to K-12 science curriculum, please visit the Kellogg Biological Website.

 Data Nuggets: exercises in evidence-based claims & graphing